Dodge Viper: Viper ACR

 At SEMA 2014, Dodge presented a Viper ACR concept car based on the new VX I platform.
 After many rumors and speculations, the car was eventually introduced in 2015 for the 2016 model year.
 The base price of the 2016 ACR was US$121,395 in the United States and CA$159,995 in Canada.

 The 2016 Dodge Viper ACR came installed with an all-new aerodynamic body kit made from carbon fiber, that included a new front splitter and a fixed carbon fiber rear wing, altogether producing a total of 680.5 kg of downforce at corners.
 The 8382 cc Viper V10 engine generated the same power output 645 hp at 6,200 rpm and 600 lbft of torque at 5,000 rpm as in all other Viper trims.
 The brakes were from Brembo, with discs and calipers built specifically for the car.
-The discs were now carbon ceramic, a first for the Viper series.
+The discs became carbon ceramic, a first for the Viper series.
 The braking system contains 391 mm discs with 6-piston calipers up front, and 360 mm discs with 4-piston calipers down the rear.
 The tires were from Kumho, using a set of tires called the Kumho Ecsta V720 ACR, a variant of the V720 specifically built for the ACR.
 The front tires are P295/25R19Z, slightly smaller than the regular Viper, and P355/30R19Z at the rear.
 Suspension system is manufactured by Bilstein, which has 10 settings for rebound and compression tuning for the dampers.

 The options for the car are very diverse, like all of the other Viper trims.
 One example is the ACR Extreme Aero Package, which was the same package used to help the car break a total of 14 track lap records.
 The package included the addition of a removable extended front splitter extension, a new adjustable dual-element rear wing, four dive planes, six removable diffuser strakes, removable brake ducts, and removable hood louvers, and if removed, will reveal a hood gap.
 This helped the car produce an extra 227 kg of downforce at corners, for a total of 907 kg.
 With this package, the top speed was reduced at 177 mph instead of 191 mph because of the massive downforce produced by the car.
 At top speed, the car produces 799.5 kg of downforce, the most of any production car.